Mazurevitz/core/tutorials/guides/01_javascript/javascript.md

 Every [**Glue42 Core**](https://glue42.com/core/) project must have a single central app called [Main app](../../developers/core-concepts/web-platform/overview/index.html) or Web Platform app.
 In a real-life scenario this would be an app used for discovering and listing available apps, Workspaces, handling notifications and much more.
 However, your goal now is to learn about all these aspects with as little complexity as possible.
 That's why the **Clients** app will serve as your Main app.
 The users will open the **Clients** app and from there they will be able to click on a client and see their stocks and so on.

-Setting up a Main app is just as simple as calling a function.
-First, reference the Glue42 [Web Platform](https://www.npmjs.com/package/@glue42/web-platform) script in the **Clients** app and then initialize the library.
-The [Web Platform](https://www.npmjs.com/package/@glue42/web-platform) library handles the entire Glue42 environment, which is necessary for the [Web Client](../../developers/core-concepts/web-client/overview/index.html) apps to be able to connect to the Main app and to each other.
+Setting up a Main app is as simple as calling a function.
+First, reference the [@glue42/web-platform](https://www.npmjs.com/package/@glue42/web-platform) script in the **Clients** app and then initialize the library.
+The Web Platform library handles the entire Glue42 environment, which is necessary for the [Web Client](../../developers/core-concepts/web-client/overview/index.html) apps to be able to connect to the Main app and to each other.

-Open the `index.html` of the **Clients** app, add a new `<script>` tag below the `TODO: Chapter 2` comment and reference the Glue42 [Web Platform](https://www.npmjs.com/package/@glue42/web-platform) script from the `/clients/lib` directory:
+Open the `index.html` of the **Clients** app, add a new `<script>` tag below the `TODO: Chapter 2` comment and reference the [@glue42/web-platform](https://www.npmjs.com/package/@glue42/web-platform) script from the `/clients/lib` directory:

 ```html
 <script src="/lib/platform.web.umd.js"></script>
 ```

 Next, open the `index.js` file of the **Clients** app and find the `TODO: Chapter 2` comment inside the `start()` function.
-[Initialize](../../developers/core-concepts/web-platform/setup/index.html#initialization) the [Web Platform](https://www.npmjs.com/package/@glue42/web-platform) library by using the `GlueWebPlatform()` factory function attached to the global `window` object.
+[Initialize](../../developers/core-concepts/web-platform/setup/index.html#initialization) the [@glue42/web-platform](https://www.npmjs.com/package/@glue42/web-platform) library by using the `GlueWebPlatform()` factory function attached to the global `window` object.
 Assign the `glue` property of the returned object as a property of the global `window` object for easy use later:

 ```javascript
 // In `start()`.